VedantiAHattarki/ai-ml-internship/README.md

 ## Classifier Logic

-The classifier identifies the uploaded file type based on its extension and content.
+The classifier identifies the uploaded file type based on its extension and PDF content.

 It supports: